pubkey/rxdb/README.md

 <summary>
   <b>Mango / Chained queries</b>
   <p>
-RxDB can be queried by standard NoSQL mango queries, like you maybe know from other NoSQL Databases like <b>mongoDB</b>.
+RxDB can be queried by standard NoSQL mango queries like you maybe know from other NoSQL Databases like <b>mongoDB</b>.

-Also you can use the [mquery](https://github.com/aheckmann/mquery) api to create chained mango-queries.
+Also you can use the [query-builder plugin](https://rxdb.info/rx-query.html#query-builder) to create chained mango-queries.
   </p>
 </summary>